mampgmbh/MAMP-MAMP-PRO-Documentation_OLD/en/MAMP-PRO-Windows/Installation/index.md

 To use MAMP PRO, your system must meet the following requirements:

-- Microsoft Windows, versions Windows 7, Windows 8 ,  Windows 8.1( Windows 8 RT/ARM is not supported ), and Windows 10
+- Microsoft Windows, versions Windows 7, Windows 8 ,  Windows 8.1( Windows 8 RT/ARM is not supported ), and Windows 10.
+MAMP PRO 4 will work Windows Server OS ( although not officially supported ).
 - 1GB  RAM
 - .NET Framework 4.0